Nicholasli1995/VisualizingNDF/README.md

 ```

 ## Training for Facial Age Estimation (Beta)
-To train RNDF for CACD dataset:
-follow the same step 1 and 2 as in visualization.
+To train a RNDF for CACD dataset, follow the same step 1 and 2 as in visualization.
 Finally, go to /src/age_estimation and run
 ```bash
 python main.py -train True
 ```